mrilikecoding/StreamPoseML/README.md

 This will copy the `example_data` folder into a `data` directory which is ignored by git.

 To use your own annotations, you'll need to update the annotation schema to match your annotation data.
-Poser assumes that you'll have one annotation file for each video you are training on and they can all live within one directory.
+StreamPoseML assumes that you'll have one annotation file for each video you are training on and they can all live within one directory.
 However make sure they they share their name with the matching video.
 A single video may have many annotations.
-Currently Poser support JSON, but in future work other formats could be used.
+Currently StreamPoseML support JSON, but in future work other formats could be used.
 Your contribution to this area would be welcome!

 Here's an example of a valid annotation file for video named `example_video.webm`: